sides italian

 • Farro Pilaf with Mushrooms: Replace roasted vegetables with sautéed mushrooms for an earthy, umami-rich version.

-• Farro Pilaf with Dried Fruit and Nuts: Add dried cranberries and toasted walnuts for a sweet-savory grain side perfect for holidays.
+• Farro Pilaf with Dried Fruit and Nuts: Add raisins or another dried fruit with toasted walnuts for a sweeter grain side.

-• Farro Risotto: Use the risotto method—add broth gradually while stirring—for a creamier, more luxurious texture.
+• Farro Risotto: Use the risotto method: add broth gradually while stirring for a creamier texture.

 FAQ